Garden to Give Lesson Plan

 Before modern day food systems that allowed for perishable foods to travel longer distances, home and community gardens were an important source of fresh fruits and vegetables.
 Often referred to as kitchen gardens, these small-scale gardens were designed with utility in mind, producing horticultural food crops such as fruits, vegetables, herbs and edible flowers.
 They are traditionally located close to the kitchen (and thus the name) to make it as easy as opening the refrigerator or pantry to access fresh supplies needed for preparing a meal.

 Successful kitchen gardens were vital for the survival of early American settlers.
 Kitchen gardens provided fresh fruits and vegetables with essential vitamins and nutrients that were not always available from other sources.
 Without refrigerated transportation, most fruits and vegetables were too fragile to travel long distances, so local harvest was key.
 Additionally, most people had very limited surplus funds and producing food was much less expensive than buying it.
-For more information about the history of kitchen gardens, check out Harvest of Freedom: the History of Kitchen Gardens in America from Mann Library at Cornell University.

 In the early 1900's, as our society became more urban and as technology advanced to expand food transportation and enhance preservation techniques, kitchen gardens began to fade.
 All types of foods, including fruits and vegetables, became more available, and the cost of purchasing food became more economical in terms of the time it took to produce one's own.
 However, kitchen gardens experienced a renewed popularity during World War I and War World II when food supplies became tight.
 Known as Liberty Gardens (WWI) and Victory Gardens (WWII), kitchen gardens once again became an important source of sustenance and were promoted as a way to help win the war by freeing up farm production for soldiers.
 In 1917 alone, the National War Garden Commission estimated that home gardeners raised 350 million dollars of crops in yards and vacant lots in 1917 and 525 million dollars in 1918.
 (Wow!
 If in a food crunch today, would we find the same success with home gardens?)